 Defense Against Assault With A Deadly Weapon Charges in Sonoma County

-Attorney Michael A. Fiumara and his team understand how prosecutors may approach such cases and what evidence they need to obtain a conviction.
+Attorneys at Fiumara and Milligan PC understand how prosecutors may approach such cases and what evidence they need to obtain a conviction.
 Our attorneys will ask key questions on your behalf to raise a strong defense:

 Did you have an intent to assault the alleged victim?